Just-Natsuki-Team/NatsukiModDev/README.md

 8. Finally, launch `DDLC.exe`.
     1. If you are on OSX, you may have to review your security settings for the game to launch properly; please see the guidance listed [here](https://github.com/Just-Natsuki-Team/NatsukiModDev/issues/221).

+### Updating

+Please note that until automatic updates are implemented, any updates released must be installed manually using the following instructions:

+1. Download the new JN mod files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the _Code_ tab and make sure the branch _master_ is selected.
+Click the green _Code_ button, and then select _download ZIP_.
+2. Extract/unzip the new JN mod files.
+3. From the JN mod files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
+If asked to replace files, select _Yes_.
+4. From the JN mod files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
+If asked to replace files, select _Yes_.
+5. Finally, launch `DDLC.exe`.

 ### FAQ

 - _I downloaded and installed the mod files, but the game is still vanilla DDLC._